00VALAK00/MCP-LLamaIndex-CRUD-Agent/README.md

-# autogen-llamaindex-ollama-agenitc
+# MCP-AgentDB

 ## Overview

-This project provides an agentic, tool-driven system for interacting with a PostgreSQL database using natural language.
+This project provides an agentic, MCP-tool-driven system for interacting with a PostgreSQL database using LLMs.
 It leverages LlamaIndex, Ollama, and a custom workflow to interpret user requests, select appropriate database tools, and execute operations transparently.
-The system is designed for extensibility and ease of use, supporting both Dockerized and manual setups.
+The system is designed for extensibility and ease of use.

 ## Features
 - **Natural Language Database Operations:** Query, insert, update, and manage your database using plain English.